Employment Law Changes – Part 2

 Workplace Law: Top Tips For 2018

-We have taken a look at the major changes to workplace law that occurred last year [...]
+We have taken a look at the major changes to workplace law that occurred last year and the challenges these changes create for employers.
+Below we [...]

 Maximum-Term Contract Employees and Unfair Dismissal

-Two weeks ago the Full Bench of the Fair Work Commission (‘Full Bench’) handed down Khayam v Navitas [...]
+Two weeks ago the Full Bench of the Fair Work Commission (‘Full Bench’) handed down Khayam v Navitas English Pty Ltd [2017] FWCFB 5162.
+The decision considered the circumstances [...]

 Franchisor Liability: Changes to Fair Work Act